Assistance Animal Policy

 Stereos in particular are considered privileged items and should be used for personal enjoyment.
 They are to be used within the confines of one's room at a volume that does not infringe on the rights of others within the community.

 Students are not permitted to have pets, other than fish, in their rooms.
-Fish cannot be contained in an aquarium larger than 10 gallons.
+Fish must be contained in an aquariums which are 10 gallons or smaller.

 Students are prohibited from propping exterior and room doors or entering through propped doors.